President and International Director, Owner

 Office Manager & Human Resources Administrator

-Susan Stewart is our Human Resources Administrator and Office Manager.
+Susan Stewart has been with MYC since 2009.
+Susan was brought in to take care of our Human Resources needs and soon became our Office Manager.
 She works very closely with Olivia and David to ensure MYC-Kanata meets our legislative responsibilities and is fully staffed and running smoothly.
-Susan has more than 15 years of Human Resources experience and has a Bachelor of Business Administration from Bishop’s University.
+Susan has over 20 years of Human Resources experience and has a Bachelor of Business Administration from Bishop’s University.
 Prior to MYC, Susan was the Director of Human Resources for a large information technology company in Ottawa.
-When not at hockey or ringette with her two children, Susan loves to spend time outdoors whether it is gardening in the summer or skiing in the winter.
+Susan loves to spend time outdoors whether it is gardening in the summer or skiing in the winter.

 Shipping & Purchasing Manager

 Shipping Manager, Marguerite Black, has been working for MYC since 2004.
 Marguerite is responsible for shipping everything to MYC teachers and takes care of the depot in Ogdensburg, making sure it is well stocked.
 We are fortunate to have Marguerite in shipping because she is very well-organized and always thinking ahead to reorder supplies so we don’t run out.
 Marguerite is married and has a teenage daughter.
 Previous to MYC, Marguerite worked at Colonial Furniture for 20 years.
 Marguerite is a dedicated Dragon Boat paddler for the Carleton Place Canoe Club.

 Wendy Rousselle is our Finance Officer and has more than 13 years’ experience working in finance as well as a diploma in Executive Business Administration from Willis College where she graduated head of her class.
 Wendy is responsible for all the accounting at MYC.
 She was born, raised and still resides in Carleton Place, where she raises her daughter and son with her boyfriend.
 She is passionate about gardening, cooking, doing outdoor activities and leading a healthy lifestyle.